jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### From Another Place

 There *are* techniques for a child to communicate with its parent.
 There are two similar ways: a child contains a reference to the parent’s procedure, a child contains a reference to the parent’s object.
 The child then has to define the interface of the object or procedure to reference.
-The child must also accept that the object reference might not point to an existing object.
+The child might also accept that the object reference might not point to an existing object.
 These techniques might be covered again later on.

 |                                                |                                                |
 |:----------------------------------------------:|:----------------------------------------------:|